Wyong

 Population growth drivers in Wyong are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase of 563 persons to 2041, reflecting a total increase of approximately 10.1% over the 17-year period in Wyong SA2 based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+Future population trends suggest a median increase for statistical areas nationwide, with Wyong expected to grow by 558 persons by 2041, reflecting a 9.8% total increase over the 17 years.

 Frequently Asked Questions - Population